W0L1N/W0L1N/README.md

-### Hi, i'm Kacper Woliński and i'm future junior java developer 👋
+### Hi, i'm Kacper Woliński and i'm junior java developer 👋

 I’m currently working on "Manage your budget" app which purpose is to help in managing personal budget.